agrathwohl/ultra/_posts/2021-02-25-Censorship.md

 silicone, radio, telephony, and satellites.
 These are the underlying technologies that makes all that content origination possible in the first place for firms like Facebook and Twitter.

+At the end of the day, the telecoms were more correct than incorrect in their assessments.
+But even they did not get it fully right, because obviously, there was a real problem and we are dealing with it right now.
+So we cannot say it doesn't exist, and who among us today would argue that to be the case, anyway?

+The truth is that the companies for and against net neutrality were both motivated by the same things: their bottom line and their long-term competitive outlook.
+They were not concerned one bit about individual rights, free speech, nor the American people.
+In fact, both camps clearly understood the future that was coming to America, and net neutrality was a battle over who would get to own and control that future.

+And to me, that outcome is the worst possible one we could be facing.

+It leaves no space for the American people to dissent.